rouvinerh/IRC-Enterprise-Setup-Vagrant/README.md

 cd IRC-Enterprise-Setup-Vagrant
 vagrant up
 ```
 For the first time, it takes around 30 minutes to install all VMs and run.
-Subsequent runs will take around 15 minutes.
+Subsequent runs will take around 15 minutes depending on how good your computer is.

 ## Tear Down
 Stop all the VMs and run `destroy` to delete the machines.